ianjohngraham/Meerkat.Sitecore/README.md

 VERY IMPORTANT
 -----------------------------
-To compare items you need to download and run the Console Application (Meerkat.Sitecore.SelfHost.exe). using Administrator Privelages on the server where your Sitecore instances live!!
+To compare items you need to download and run the Console Application (Meerkat.Sitecore.SelfHost.exe) using Administrator Privelages on the server where your Sitecore instances live!!

-Ensure the port you choose is not blocked by Windows Firewall and you need to manually create a rule to allow the service to be run.
+Ensure the port you choose is not blocked by Windows Firewall!